joyeusenoelle/GuideToMastodon/README.md

 **Anyone can subscribe to these feeds using an RSS reader to see your public and unlisted posts when you post them.** You can't control who can see these feeds, but they do not (and, by design, cannot) contain your followers-only or private toots. *If you only post followers-only toots, your RSS feed will be empty.*

 Remember, you can set the default privacy level for your posts under **Preferences > Other > Posting Privacy**.
 If you have a locked account, you might prefer to set that default to followers-only so you have to make an active effort to post an unlisted or public toot.

+## What if someone's following or interacting with me and I don't want them to?

+You have a couple options.

+* **If you just don't want to see them in your feed anymore**, you can *mute* them.
+This will prevent their posts from showing up in any of your feeds; you can optionally block notifications (Favorites, Boosts, and Mentions) from them, so that if you don't want to see someone's stand-alone posts but do want to see their attempts to interact with you, you can.
+* **If you don't want to see them and you don't want them to see you**, you can *block* them.
+This will automatically mute them; if they were following you and/or you were following them, it will sever those as well.
+They will not be able to follow you or show up in *any* of your feeds unless you unblock them.
+(But see below.)
+* **If they are harassing you or otherwise breaking the rules**, you can [report them](#what-if-i-see-someone-breaking-the-rules), and hopefully, your moderator will deal with it.

+**However.**

+Just like with a [locked account](#so-if-i-lock-my-account-only-approved-people-can-see-my-posts), any user — even ones you've blocked or that have been suspended by a moderator — can go to your public page or your RSS feed to view your public and unlisted toots.
+There is not a good way around this, unfortunately, except to make all of your toots followers-only.

+**That said**, let's be honest.
+If someone's blocked you, they don't want you around.
+You *can* keep reading their public and unlisted posts, but maybe don't?
+In a substantial way you're invading their privacy and deliberately crossing a boundary they've set up, and "the software allows me to, so it must be okay" is a pretty flimsy justification.
+Just leave them alone, please.

 ## What if I go over the character limit?